 If you want/need COVID-19 testing:

-- Alameda County COVID testing sites: searchable map (filter for COVID-19 testing) or webpage.
-This list includes several community-based sites offering free testing for anyone with symptoms, including people without health insurance.
+- Alameda County COVID testing sites: This webpage includes community-based sites offering free testing for anyone with symptoms, including people without health insurance.

 - Contra Costa County free drive-through or walk-in COVID testing